microsoft/vscode-docs/docs/nodejs/nodejs-debugging.md

 ## Launch configuration attributes

 Debugging configurations are stored in a `launch.json` file located in your workspace's `.vscode` folder.
-An introduction into the creation and use of `launch.json` configuration files is in the general [Debugging](/docs/editor/debugging.md#launch-configurations) topic.
-This section is a reference on `launch.json` attributes specific to the Node.js debugger.
+An introduction into the creation and use of debugging configuration files is in the general [Debugging](/docs/editor/debugging.md#launch-configurations) topic.

+Below is a reference on `launch.json` attributes specific to the Node.js debugger.

 The following attributes are supported in launch configurations of type `launch` and `attach`:

 * `protocol` - debug protocol to use.
-See section [Supported Node-like runtimes](docs/nodejs/nodejs-debugging.md#supported-nodelike-runtimes) above.
+See section [Supported Node-like runtimes](/docs/nodejs/nodejs-debugging.md#supported-nodelike-runtimes) above.
 * `port` - debug port to use.
 See sections [Attaching to Node.js](/docs/nodejs/nodejs-debugging.md#attaching-to-nodejs) and [Remote debugging](/docs/nodejs/nodejs-debugging.md#remote-debugging).
 * `address` - TCP/IP address of the debug port.
 See sections [Attaching to Node.js](/docs/nodejs/nodejs-debugging.md#attaching-to-nodejs) and [Remote debugging](/docs/nodejs/nodejs-debugging.md#remote-debugging).
 * `restart` - restart session on termination.
 See section [Restarting debug session automatically](/docs/nodejs/nodejs-debugging.md#restarting-debug-sessions-automatically-when-source-is-edited).